 Out-Of-State Resident with a Cell Phone Conviction in New York

-Even if you do not live in New York State, New York will create a driving record based on your name, date of birth, and mailing address and points for violations that you have been convicted of in New York will add up.
+Even if you do not live in New York State, New York will create a driving record based on your name, date of birth, and mailing address, and points for violations that you have been convicted of in New York will add up.
 If you get 11 points in New York State within 18 months, you will lose your right to drive in New York State regardless of whether you hold a New York license or a driver’s license from another state.
 Not only that, chances are a cell phone ticket conviction in New York will appear on your home state’s driver’s license.
-If your home state assesses points like New York does, points will accrue and you can be looking at an auto insurance hike and a license suspension if you accrue enough points.
+If your home state assesses points as New York does, points will accrue and you can be looking at an auto insurance hike and a license suspension if you accrue enough points.